 Depression is a disease.
 It isn't caused by personal weakness, and it isn't a character flaw.
-When you have depression, chemicals in your brain called neurotransmitters are out of balance.
+When you have depression, there may be problems with activity levels in certain parts of your brain, or chemicals in your brain called neurotransmitters may be out of balance.

 Most experts believe that a combination of family history (your genes) and stressful life events may cause depression.

 Sometimes even happy life events, such as a marriage or promotion, can trigger depression because of the stress that comes with change.

 Just because you have a family member with depression or have stressful life events doesn't mean you'll get depression.
 You also may get depression without going through a stressful event.

 Health problems also can cause depression.
 For example, both anemia and an underactive thyroid gland (hypothyroidism) can lead to depression.
 Treating the health problem usually cures the depression.